 Think about what courses you would like to, or need to complete while abroad.
 This can include courses in your major(s), in your minor(s), and General Studies requirements.
 Determine whether there are any specific Elon course(s) or requirement(s) that only fit into your schedule the term you plan to study abroad.
 Consider whether you have room to take any free electives during the term abroad.

 If you plan to take upper-level courses in your major while abroad, be sure that you will be able to complete the necessary prerequisites at Elon beforehand.

 Students are able to earn between four and twenty semester hours of Elon credit while abroad.
 The minimum amount of hours required and the maximum number of hours allowed will vary.
 Determine the minimum number of semester hours of coursework you would need to complete while abroad to be able to stay on track for your progression toward graduation.

 As you begin to research programs and narrow down your choices, course availability may be a very important component in your final program selection.
-Additional information about course equivalents for many semester study abroad programs are available in the GEC in Carlton 113.
+Additional information about course equivalents for many semester and summer study abroad programs are available available through the GEC website (Elon password required).

 The Study Abroad Course Guide and Plan Sheets may aid you in planning your study abroad program during your career at Elon.